Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

  -superclasses([class_Mammal,class_ViviparousBeing]).

-.. [#] Neither of them is a subset of the other, these are mostly unrelated concepts, at least in the context of that example! (ex: a platypus is a mammal, but not a viviparous being).
+.. [#] Neither of them is a subset of the other, these are mostly unrelated concepts, at least in the context of that example! (ex: a platypus is a mammal, but not a viviparous being, right?).

 The superclasses (direct mother classes) of a given class can be known thanks to its ``get_superclasses/0`` static method [#]_ (automatically defined by WOOPER):